Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (j) office rent, utilities, insurance and maintenance;

-(k) office supplies and stationery;
+(k) office supplies, including furniture, equipment and stationery;

 (l) postage and courier;